Félix Arnaudin: Notoriety

 At the beginning of the 1960s, his descendants and a few fans began to take an interest in his legacy.
 They made new volumes of his tales, the Gascon dictionary of the Grand Landes, and two volumes of songs and proverbs.
-All were unique testimony to a disappeared world.
+His work was testimony to a disappeared world.
 In 1979, all of Félix Arnaudin's manuscripts were donated by his heirs to the Parc naturel régional des Landes de Gascogne.
-His complete works were published by the éditions Confluences in 9 volumes of Gascon/French, including an index and Gascon/French dictionary, by the scientific council of the Parc naturel régional des Landes de Gascogne.
+His complete works were published by the éditions Confluences in nine volumes of Gascon/French, including an index and Gascon/French dictionary, by the scientific council of the Parc naturel régional des Landes de Gascogne.

 "On 6 December 1921 died, in his house at Monge in Labouheyre, a desperate man.
 Félix Arnaudin was sure to have failed his mission which justified his existence.
 We know now that he succeeded.
 He gave back its honour to a slandered country which without him would have been despoiled of its memory.
 He saved, of this country, much more than is ordinarily possible to steal from time.
 He won the majority of his impossible fight against death.
 Death would have only won the last victory: Félix Arnaudin won, but we cannot tell him."